Need assistance in choosing the right insurance plan?

 1. Ship’s Deck Department

-A ship’s deck department includes the Captain, the highest-ranked officer on board, who is responsible for the overall safety and navigation of the vessel.
+A ship’s deck department includes the captain, the highest-ranked officer on board, who is responsible for the overall safety and navigation of the vessel.
 They make critical decisions, manage the crew, and ensure compliance with maritime laws.

 Then, there are navigational officers and deck cadets.
 They include a Chief Officer and a Second Officer and are responsible for handling navigation, communication, and safety protocols.
-They work closely with the Captain to chart courses, avoid hazards, and maintain accurate records.
+They work closely with the captain to chart courses, avoid hazards, and maintain accurate records.

 2. Engine Department